shakacode/use-ssr-computation.macro/README.md

 export default App;
 ```

-The `luxon` package and the associated computation module are not loaded immediately, thereby optimizing initial page load times.
+The computation module and the `luxon` package are not loaded immediately, thereby optimizing initial page load times.
 Only after 1 minute (when the `fetchSubscriptions` function is called) will the library and module be dynamically loaded and the subscription set up to update the time.

 With this mechanism, we've effectively lazy-loaded our time formatting operation, deferring the load of `luxon` and ensuring minimal performance impact during the critical initial page render.